tonHS/Privacy_Impact_Assessment_Agent/PIA_skill.md

   - Other (describe)
 - For each third party: What data do they receive?
 For what purpose?
 Under what agreement?
 - Is any data transferred across borders?
 To which countries?
-- Are any receiving countries considered adequate under the applicable privacy law (e.g., GDPR adequacy, PIPEDA Schedule 1)?
+- Are any receiving countries considered adequate under the applicable privacy law (e.g., GDPR adequacy)?
 If not, what safeguards apply?

 ### 4d.
 Retention and Disposal